|Academic and Student Success Services|

 How Can I Access the Board of Governors?

-- The Board Chair, in consultation with the President, will decide to grant or deny the request.
+- The Board Chair, in consultation with the President, will decide whether to grant or deny the request.

 - Board policy B-13 “Presentations to the Board” may be found on the college website and describes the procedure for making the request and requirements for presentations.